astronomer/docs/astro/ci-cd-templates/template-overview.md

 description: Use pre-built templates to get started with automating code Deploys
 ---

-Use the Astronomer CI/CD templates to automate code deployment to Astro with popular CI/CD management tools, including GitHub Actions and Circle CI.
+Templates are customizable, pre-built code samples that allow you to configure automated workflows using popular CI/CD tools, such as GitHub Actions or Jenkins.
+Use the Astronomer CI/CD templates to create a workflow that automates deploying code to Astro according to your team's CI/CD strategy and requirements.
+Template types differ based on which deploy method they use and how many environments they support.

+There are a few different types of templates that Astro supports:

+- _Image-only templates_ that build a Docker image and push it to Astro whenever you update any file in your Astro project.
+- _DAG-based templates_ that use the [DAG-only deploy feature](/deploy-code#deploy-dags-only) in Astro.
+- _Preview Deployment templates_ that automatically create and delete Deployments when you create a feature branch from your main Astro project branch.

 This document contains information about each general template type, including how each template is implemented.
+Astronomer recommends reconfiguring the templates to work with your own directory structures, tools, and processes.
 To decide which template is right for you and to learn more about CI/CD use cases, see [Set up CI/CD](set-up-ci-cd.md).

 ## Prerequisites